2x01-p2-1/2x01-p2-1/README.md

 keep it straight to the point of how to access the entry point of the web app any necessary dependencies to run it

-Step 1: Clone from Github main branch using "......" to the directory of your choice
+Step 1: Clone from Github main branch using "git clone https://https://github.com/2x01-p2-1/2x01-p2-1" to the directory of your choice

 Step 2: Open Command Prompt

-Step 3: Cd to the cloned main branch using "cd <cloned main branch>"
+Step 3: Cd to the cloned main branch that you have choosen using "cd "<cloned main branch>""

 Step 3: Cd to zoomaway using "cd zoomaway"